The Music of Claude Debussy Available Now

-But the real surprise here is how unusually natural the cello sounds — more like the real instrument and less like the typical recording of it.
+On this pressing we were a bit surprised at how natural the cello sounded — more like the real instrument and less like the typical recording of it.

-Normally when recording the cello the microphones are placed fairly close to the instrument.
-This often results in what’s known as the “proximity effect”, which simply describes a boost in the lower frequencies relative to the more linear response of the microphone when placed at a distance.
+Normally when recording the cello, the microphones are placed fairly close to the instrument.
+This often results in what’s known as the “proximity effect,” which simply describes a boost in the lower frequencies relative to the more linear response of the microphone when placed at a distance.

 Audiophiles did not seem to mind much, judging by the apparently strong sales and the rave reviews I read.
 Bass shy systems, and that means most of the systems owned by audiophiles, probably benefited from the bass boost.
 Systems with lots of large woofers — at least in our case — would of course make the sound of these pressings positively unbearable.
 That indeed was our experience.)